eraytekin/eraytekin/README.md

 ## ✋ Hi There ##
-Welcome to my profile, mostly I'm doing javascript project
+Welcome to my profile, mostly I'm doing Javascript project

 ## :dart: About ##